docker/cli/docs/reference/commandline/run.md

 You can use the `-t` flag without `-i` flag.
 This still allocates a pseudo-TTY to the container, but with no way of writing to `STDIN`.
 The only time this might be useful is if the output of the container requires a TTY environment.

+## <a name="cgroup-parent"></a> Specify custom cgroups

+Using the `--cgroup-parent` flag, you can pass a specific cgroup to run a container in.
+This allows you to create and manage cgroups on their own.
+You can define custom resources for those cgroups and put containers under a common parent group.

 ### <a name="device-cgroup-rule"></a> Using dynamically created devices (--device-cgroup-rule)